Kentucky Medical Malpractice Lawyers

 Talk to our Louisville and Lexington medical negligence lawyers

 Are you ready to move forward with a medical negligence lawsuit?
 Or, do you have questions about your potential case?
-If so, an experienced Kentucky medical malpractice lawyer at Wilt & Associates is ready to assist you with your claim.
+If so, an experienced Kentucky medical malpractice lawyer at Wilt Injury Lawyers is ready to assist you with your claim.
 We’ll do everything possible to obtain maximum funds for your suffering.
 When you are ready to take action, please call 502-253-9110 or fill out our contact form to schedule a free consultation.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.